Capgemini/gov-prototype-by-prompt/docs/help/supported-prototype-options.md

 - **address**: A postal address
 - **bank_details**: A person's bank details
+- **branching_choice**: A single choice from a list of options that branches to different questions based on the selected option
 - **country**: A country
 - **date**: A calendar date, entered as a day, month, and year
 - **date_of_birth**: A person's date of birth, entered as a day, month, and year